 During or after a natural disaster, these processes can help us enroll new patients or re-enroll existing patients with expedited methods until they can submit paper applications or supporting documentation.

 Residents of disaster areas can call the program at 1-866-728-4368 to discuss their special circumstances, and they can also visit www.gskforyou.com for more information on the program and eligibility.

 We invest our charitable funds with US nonprofit partners that are doing good for people in need in the communities where we live and work.

 The Resilient Children/Resilient Communities Initiative

-The goal of the RCRC Toolbox is to foster a community-wide approach to child-focused disaster planning and cultivate better communication between the various local organizations that serve children and families.
+RCRC fosters a community approach to child-focused disaster planning and better communication between the various local organizations.